samiul-islam-siam/MunchOak/README.md

 ### **User Features**

 * Login or browse as guest
-* Explore an interactive menu with detailed food items
+* Explore an interactive menu with detailed food items and add-ons
 * Add items to the cart & place orders (only for logged-in users)
-* Reserve tables (only for logged-in users)
+* Request reserving tables and get notifications (only for logged-in users)
 * Real-time chat with admin using socket communication
-* User login is synchronized over the connected network
+* All files are synchronized over the connected network
 * Smooth UI with animations and organized pages
+* Edit or update profile

 ### **Admin Features**

-* Dynamically update menu or food items
+* Dynamically update menu, food items or coupons
-* Manage menu items through an admin dashboard
+* Manage menu items, users, coupons through an admin dashboard
 * Live chat with customers
+* Graphical daily analytics
+* Update profile or change password

 ### **Networking**

 * Custom-built **Chat Server**
 * Multiple clients can communicate with the admin
 * User to user communication is prohibited
+* Automatic server detection
 * Real-time message flow
-* Menu Server to update Food Items
+* Central Main Server to synchronize all files
 * Real-time updated menu page and user synchronization

 ## 📁 **Project Structure**